arseniy-poltev/multi-dictionary-chrome-extension/README.md

 - On the Chrome Extensions page, click on the Details button of the new Extensions
 - Click on the Options link
 - In the modal, ensure that "Application found" has a checkmark
-- Enter c:\savetexttofile as the local save directory, then click Save and close the modal.
+- Enter c:\savetexttofile\dictionary as the local save directory, then click Save and close the modal.
 - Browse to a web page and check if some words are highlighted.
 - Add a word and see if a popup appears about the word being added, and see if the word is added to wordlist.txt